Slideshow

 Dear True Believer that we can make the World a better place!

+Since I've been writing from about the age of eight or nine, very few things have caused me to go silent.
+Words, have always seem to flow from me.
+But, not this time.
 THAT, I am a humanitarian, mother and grandmother, it makes little sense to me that someone would actually plan the taking of a life.
 And most certainly, not the lives of helpless children going about their 'everyday-schoolday' business of reading, writing, and arithmetic.

 How does someone do that... the taking of a life?